All rules

 Why this rule exists

 Most production NullReferenceExceptions come from added code that assumes non-null inputs without guarding for them.
-The cost of one guard clause is a few characters; the cost of a missing one is a 2 a.m. page.
+The cost of one guard clause is a few characters; the cost of a missing one is a 2 a.m. alert.

 Code example